curious-bigcat/cdp/snowflake_cdp_demo.md

 ```

 5. **Resolve durable identity + translation**
-   - Use the LiveRamp native app output from the earlier subsection to stitch multiple identifiers (email, phone, postal) into a single `LR_ID`.
+   - Use the Verisk PID/HHID outputs or Acxiom Real ID to stitch multiple identifiers (email, phone, postal) into a single persistent key.
    - Persist the resolved IDs in `ENRICHED.DIM_CUSTOMER` (or downstream view) so Braze, Meta, and Google all receive the same `external_id`.
-   - If you need partner-specific RampIDs (e.g., `LR_PARTNER_META`, `LR_PARTNER_GOOGLE`), rerun the app in **translation** mode so you can demo end-to-end partner onboarding without exporting PII.
+   - If you add other identity apps later, follow the same pattern but it is not required for this demo.

 ## 6. Hightouch Configuration